CISecurity/ControlsAssessmentSpecification/control-11/control-11.1.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Network
+	* - Data
-	  - Identify
+	  - Recovery
-	  - 2, 3
+	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
+* None

 Inputs
 ------
 #.
-The list of authorized network devices, per Control 1.
+Data recovery process for the enterprise
 #.
-The list of enterprise security configuration standards.

-Assumption
-^^^^^^^^^^
-* Documentation of secure configuration standards should include any approved deviations/exceptions from industry-standard security baselines such as CIS benchmarks, DISA Security Technical Implementation Guides (STIGs), or U.S. government configuration baselines (USGCB).
+Date of last update to the data recovery process

 Operations
 ----------
 #.
-Perform a set calculation, computing the Intersection (M1) of Input 1 and Input 2
+Check if enterprise has a data recovery process Input 1
+	#.
+If so, M1 = 1
+	#.
+If not, M1 = 0
+#.
+Examine the enterprise's data recovery process and determine if it addresses, at a minimum, the scope of data recovery activities, recovery prioritization, and the security of backup data
+	#.
+For each element included within the process, assing the element a value of 1.
+M2 = sum of all the values.
+#.
+Compare the date of last update to the data recovery process to the curren date and capture timeframe in months (M3)

 Measures
 --------
-* M1 = The intersection of Input 1 and Input 2.
-This intersection measures those authorized network devices with security configuration standards.
+* M1 = Output of Operation 1
-* M2 = The "left" side of the set calculation measures the number of authorized network devices without security configuration standards.
+* M2 = Sum of elements included in the data recoery process
-* M3 = The "right" side of the set calculation measures the number of security configuration standards without any authorized network devices to which they are associated.
-* M4 = Count of authorized network devices.
+* M3 = Timeframe in months of last update to the data recovery process

 Metrics
 -------

-Coverage
+If M1 is 0, the safeguard receives a failing score.
+The other metrics don't apply.
+If M3 is greater than twelve, this safeguard is measured at a 0 and receives a failing score.
+The other metrics don't apply.

+Completeness
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of network devices to which standard, documented security configuration
+	  - | The percentage of elements included in the data recovery process
-	    | standards exist to the total number of network devices
 	* - **Calculation**
-	  - :code:`(M4 - M2) / M4`
+	  - :code:`M2 / M3`

 .. history
 .. authors